Un Chien Andalou: Development

-The screenplay of the film is based on two dreams of co-creators Buñuel and Dali.
+The screenplay of the film is based on two dreams of co-creators Buñuel and Dalí.
 The idea began when Buñuel was working as an assistant director for Jean Epstein in France.
 Buñuel told Dalí at a restaurant one day about a dream in which a cloud sliced the moon in half "like a razor blade slicing through an eye".
 Dalí responded that he had dreamed about a hand crawling with ants.
 Excitedly, Buñuel declared: "There's the film, let's go and make it."
 The two decided to write a script based on the concept of repressed emotions.
-The title of the film alludes to a Spanish idiom: "the Andalusian dog howls -someone has died!”
 The screenplay was written in a few days.

 According to Buñuel, they adhered to a simple rule: “Do not dwell on what required purely rational, psychological or cultural explanations.
 Open the way to the irrational.
 It was accepted only that which struck us, regardless of the meaning ...
 We did not have a single argument.
 A week of impeccable understanding.
 One, say, said: 'A man drags double bass.'
 'No,' the other objected.
 And the objection was immediately accepted as completely justified.
 But when the proposal of one liked the other, it seemed to us magnificent, indisputable and immediately introduced into the script.”

 In deliberate contrast to the approach taken by Jean Epstein and his peers, which was to never leave anything in their work to chance, with every aesthetic decision having a rational explanation and fitting clearly into the whole, Buñuel made clear throughout his writings that, between Dalí and himself, the only rule for the writing of the script was: "No idea or image that might lend itself to a rational explanation of any kind would be accepted."
 He also stated: "Nothing, in the film, symbolizes anything.
 The only method of investigation of the symbols would be, perhaps, psychoanalysis."

 In his 1939 autobiography, Buñuel stated: "In the film the aesthetics of Surrealism are combined to some of Freud's discoveries.
 The film was totally in keeping with the basic principle of the school, which defined Surrealism as 'Psychic Automatism', unconscious, capable of returning to the mind its true functions, beyond any form of control by reason, morality or aesthetics."